collective/collective.readunread/README.rst

 Features
 --------

-- Choose with a behavior which content type will be concerned (marking with IReadByMarker)
+- Choose with a behavior which content type will be concerned (marking with IReadUnreadMarker)
-- Provide a viewlet for objects providing IReadByMarker
+- Provide a viewlet for objects providing IReadUnreadMarker
 - Provide an optional zcml to automatically mark as read traversed objects